vishesh92/pg-primer/README.md

    * `SELECT * FROM tbl1 WHERE col1 = 10 AND col2 = 20` - Index scan
    * `SELECT * FROM tbl1 WHERE col1 = 10` - Index scan
    * `SELECT * FROM tbl1 WHERE col2 = 20` - Sequential scan.
 Depends on the data distribution and the `WHERE` clause.
- * `Partial indexes`: If you know that a part of the `WHERE` clause would have a fixed condition. e.g. `WHERE active = TRUE AND col1 = ?` where `active = TRUE` is the only condition on `active` column in your queries, you can create a [partial index](https://www.postgresql.org/docs/current/indexes-partial.html).
+ * *Partial indexes*: If you know that a part of the `WHERE` clause would have a fixed condition. e.g. `WHERE active = TRUE AND col1 = ?` where `active = TRUE` is the only condition on the `active` column in your queries, you can create a [partial index](https://www.postgresql.org/docs/current/indexes-partial.html).
 Partial indexes are smaller in size and are more performant as well.
- * Indexes on expressions: You can create an index on an expression as well (e.g. `lower(textcol1)`).
-If queries on a table has some expressions, it it's a good idea to create an index on that expression.
+ * *Indexes on expressions*: You can create an index on an expression as well (e.g. `lower(textcol1)`).
+If queries on a table have some expressions, it's a good idea to create an index on that expression.

 ## Additional Resources
 * [Index Types](https://www.postgresql.org/docs/current/indexes-types.html)
 * [Get rid of your unused indexes!](https://www.cybertec-postgresql.com/en/get-rid-of-your-unused-indexes/)

 # Identifying ongoing issues
 Run [queries/connections_per_user.sql](queries/connections_per_user.sql) and check if `max_running_time` is high for `state` - `active` and `idle in transaction`.
-There is a problem if number of connections or `max_running_time` for queries in `active` or `idle in transaction` state is high. `high` is subjective here and depends on the database size and type of workload.
+There is a problem if the number of connections or `max_running_time` for queries in `active` or `idle in transaction` state is high. `high` is subjective here and depends on the database size and type of workload.
 In my experience, number of `active` connections should be less than number of database's cpu cores and `max_running_time` should be less than 1 second.
  * If time for `idle in transaction` queries is high, then
     * either your application is taking time to commit transactions because its under heavy load or is doing some time consuming task before committing.
 Or application is not handling transactions properly.
     * some dev started a transaction and didn't commit it and left the connection open